My South American Excursion: How I’ll Use the 15,000 Point Chase Freedom Unlimited Bonus

 Whether you’re new to miles & points or are looking for an inexpensive way to top-off your Chase Ultimate Rewards account, the Chase Freedom Unlimited deserves a space in your wallet.
 And with no annual fee, it’s free to keep forever!

 You’ll earn a $150 bonus (15,000 Chase Ultimate Rewards points) after spending $500 on purchases in the first 3 months of account opening.
-You’ll also earn a $25 bonus (2,500 Chase Ultimate Rewards points) for adding an authorized user and making a purchase in the same timeframe.

 To get the most value from the bonus, pair your Chase Freedom Unlimited card with an annual-fee card like the Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Business Preferred.
 Then, you’ll have the ability to transfer points to travel partners like Hyatt or United Airlines.
 And you’ll be able to book travel through the Chase Ultimate Rewards travel portal at a better rate!